Canoeing at the 1948 Summer Olympics – Men's C-1 10000 metres

 These are the results of the men's C-1 10000 metres competition in canoeing at the 1948 Summer Olympics.
 The C-1 event is raced by single-man sprint canoes and took place on August 11.

 Final

 With only five competitors in the event, a final was held.
+(Note: A sixth canoeist, Karl Molnar, competing for Austria, did not start.)